Review of Eukanuba Canned Dog Food

-Eukanuba Canned Dog Food receives the Advisor’s below-average rating of 2 stars.
+Eukanuba canned dog food receives the Advisor’s top rating of 5 stars.

 Canned Dog Food

 Ingredients: Water, chicken, beef, beef liver, pork plasma, wheat flour, peas, carrots, tomato, cellulose, flaxseed, pork broth, natural flavors, guar gum, sodium tripolyphosphate, calcium carbonate, sunflower oil (preserved with mixed tocopherols), caramel color, xanthan gum, potassium chloride, magnesium oxide, vitamin E supplement, zinc oxide, ferrous sulfate, zinc proteinate, copper sulfate, thiamine mononitrate, biotin, manganese oxide, sodium selenite, niacin, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, calcium iodate, vitamin B12 supplement, pyridoxine hydrochloride, vitamin D3 supplement, folic acid